WinterSnowfall/chiatter/README.md

 **❄** HTTP port 8080 must be open for business (firewalls included), since the Prometheus server will need to access it in order to scrape and aggregate all the stats.

-## TruePool?
+## OpenChia?
 What is that?
 Do I need it?

-[TruePool](https://truepool.io/) is a very stable and active chia pool, which I can wholeheartedly recommend.
+[OpenChia](https://openchia.io/) is an open source chia pool, which I can wholeheartedly recommend.
 That being said, no, you don't necessarily need it and it's disabled in the config file provided with this codebase.

-## Ok then, let's say I join TruePool and want to give it a spin?
+## Ok then, let's say I join OpenChia and want to give it a spin?
 What then?

 Two things:

 **❄** Set the following in `chiatter.conf`:

 ```
-modules = chia_stats,truepool_stats
+modules = chia_stats,openchia_stats
 ```

 **❄** Also replace the following placeholder with your NFT launcher id.
 You can get the required string either by using the chia CLI or the UI interface.